 This recipe is for a "sweet" version of this casserole, meaning not spicy.
 For a picante version, use hot Italian sausage and use red pepper flakes instead of the fennel seeds.

 - 4 tablespoons extra virgin olive oil

 - 1 yellow onion, chopped

 - 1 pound sweet Italian sausage (removed from casings)

 - 2 pounds of prepared polenta, 1/2-inch slices if using prepared polenta in a tube (can use one recipe of creamy polenta, leave out the cream cheese)

 - 1/2 pound (8 ounces) fresh mozzarella, sliced into 1/4-inch slices

-2 While the sauce is cooking, coat the bottom of a 9x13-inch lasagna or gratin pan (a pan that can handle the heat of a broiler) with a 1 Tbsp oil.
+4 Broil the cooked polenta: While the sauce is cooking, coat the bottom of a 9x13-inch lasagna or gratin pan (a pan that can handle the heat of a broiler) with a 1 tablespoon of oil.
 Add the cooked polenta (or slices) to the pan.
 Coat the top of the polenta with a little more olive oil.
 Broil the polenta about 4 inches from the heating element until golden brown and crispy, about 10-15 minutes.

 5 Add sauce, mozzarella, broil again: Pour sauce over broiled polenta, then arrange mozzarella slices over the top and return the casserole to the broiler.
 Broil until the cheese is melted and beginning to brown, about 2 minutes.
 Let cool for a few minutes before serving.